-Nutritional deficiencies play an important role in skin issues.
-For example, zinc is an important nutrient for clear healthy skin.
-Therefore Zink can be consumed as a supplement or obtain from foods such as green beans, sesame seeds, and pumpkin seeds.
+Nutritional deficiencies play an essential role in skin issues.
+For example, zinc is a necessary nutrient for clear, healthy skin.
+Therefore Zink can be consumed as a supplement or obtained from foods such as green beans, sesame seeds, and pumpkin seeds.

 B-vitamins: Supplement or in foods like green vegetables, seeds, and nuts

 E-vitamins: Also called the beauty-supplement.
-Supplements of in food like almonds and avocado.
+Supplements of food like almonds and avocado.

-Youthful skin contains a healthy amount of three things; fibroblast cells and elastin and collagen.
-Now, as we age all three begins to disappear.
+Youthful and glowing skin contains a healthy amount of fibroblast cells, elastin, and collagen.
+Now, as we age, all three begin to disappear.

-Skin aging is caused by the destructive process of free radical damage to the DNA in skin cells.
-This injures both the skins elastin (which provide skins stretching quality) and collagen (which is responsible for strength and firmness).
-UV light can also damage the skins immune cells.
+The destructive process of free radical damage to the DNA in skin cells causes skin ageing.
+This injures the skin’s elastin (which provides skin stretching quality) and collagen (responsible for strength and firmness).
+UV light can also damage the skin’s immune cells.

-Over time, the sun’s ultraviolet (UV) light damages the elastin fibers in the skin.
+Over time, the sun’s ultraviolet (UV) light damages the elastin fibres in the skin.

 This breakdown causes the skin to sag, stretch, and lose its ability to snap back after stretching.
-You can delay changes associated with aging, covering up, wearing a hat, and making a habit of using natural sunscreens.
+You can delay changes associated with ageing by covering up, wearing a hat, and habitually using natural sunscreens.

-A diet high in omega 6 oil’s (corn, safflower, sunflower, canola, peanuts and soybean oils) speeds skin aging by increasing inflammation.
+A diet high in omega-six oils (corn, safflower, sunflower, canola, peanuts, and soybean oils) speeds up skin ageing by increasing inflammation.

-Other factors that contribute to aging of the skin include stress, gravity, daily facial movement, obesity and even sleep position.
+Other factors that contribute to skin ageing include stress, gravity, daily facial movement, obesity, and even sleep position.